samirls/idle-game/README.md

 TODO:
-need to change content when you have more money need to inform the level of your upgrades need to tell an objective for the player need icons of the factories and clicks in upgrades need to inset animations
+insert a graphic to show the evolution of the player gains insert volume control of music and sound in a modal need to inform the level of your upgrades need to inset animations